 August 13th Update – based on the new caretaker commenting below, we congratulate them on their very cool purchase!

 July 15th Update: Someone wants to sell their convertible.
 Just one week after reducing their price to $13,000, the private seller just provided an updated post with a revised one thousand-dollar lower price to $11,999.
 The second owner of this family-owned convertible land yacht appears to be showing signs of being motivated to want this Pontiac gone.

 July 9th Update: When we first featured this family-owned 1973 Pontiac Grand Ville in early June, we figured the timing was right for this red driver quality convertible to quickly find a new home.
 That hasn’t turned out to be the case as earlier this week the private seller created a fresh listing with the priced reduced to $13,000.

-As their top-trim model, Pontiac made their 455 cubic inch big block V8 connected to a Turbo-Hydramatic 400 automatic transmission combined with power steering and power front disc brakes to make these land yachts easy to navidate.
-Popular options included air conditioning, power windows and driver’s seat, tilt steering wheel, cruise control, AM/FM stereo all of which the example featured here appears to have installed as well.
+As their top-trim model, Pontiac made their 455 cubic-inch big-block V8 connected to a Turbo-Hydramatic 400 automatic transmission combined with power steering and power front disc brakes to make these land yachts easy to navigate.
+Popular options included air conditioning, power windows, and driver’s seat, tilt steering wheel, cruise control, AM/FM stereo all of which the example featured here appears to have installed as well.